ashleyhindle/goremote.io/README.md

 # GoRemote.io
 Silex app for monitoring sites with remote friendly positions - we'll generate a database of the jobs, and create an API for other people to get the information

+Nearly at the 'refactor' stage!
+Exciting times!